curiousoffice/playbook/README.rst

 ~~~~~~~~~~
 - **Simplicity** : Minimize the effort required to understand a given source
   code.
-- **Consistency** : Apply the same practices along the project and across
+- **Consistency** : Apply the same practices throughout the project and across
   similar projects.
 - **Legibility** : The ability to understand the code at a statement level.
 - **Scalability** : The activity of writing performant code at a statement-level.